andaroux/npmhelloworld/README.md

 To use, first install the package into your project using a command line:

-npm install helloworldandaroux
+'''npm install helloworldandaroux'''

 Include and start the module in a js file:

-var helloWorld = require('helloworldandaroux');
+'''var helloWorld = require('helloworldandaroux');

-helloWorld.start();
+helloWorld.start();'''

-Then run the js file.
+Then run the js file in a command line using '''node name.js'''.